gSchool/DNA-release-2/02-Phase-1/03-devops-principles.md

 Now that you know the Three ways and the Seven Principles and Wastes, we address how DevOps can help address each of the following areas of waste:

 #### 1. Partially Done Work
-   * **DevSecOps solution**: Work is not ‘done’ until it reaches the hands of the user.
-This shift in mindset is part of the solution, by ensuring capabilities and team structures are enabling teams to finish what they've started.
-Reducing dependencies and boosting autonomy within teams addresses partial work completion in a powerful way
+   * **DevOps solution**: Work is not considered ‘done’ until it reaches the hands of the user.
+By shifting our mindset to this concept, we ensure capabilities and team structures are enabling teams to finish what they start.
+This in turn reduces dependencies and boosts autonomy within teams, and addresses partial work completion in a powerful way.

 #### 2. Extra Unnecessary Features
-   * **DevSecOps solution**: An iterative approach to value delivery is fundamental to success in the digital economy.
-Releasing updates and new features on a ‘little and often’ basis, then making further improvements based on customer feedback as required will ensure product development is closely aligned with actual user needs.
+   * **DevOps solution**: An iterative approach to value delivery is fundamental to success in the digital economy.
+Releasing updates and new features on a ‘small and often’ basis, then making further improvements based on customer feedback as required will ensure product development is closely aligned with actual user needs.

 #### 3. Relearning and Refactoring
-   * **DevSecOps solution**: Making work visible is a core tenet of DevSecOps, and one of the most effective ways to reduce relearning waste.
-Conversations about work become more focused and effective, as do review and approval procedures.
+   * **DevOps solution**: Making work visible is a core tenet of DevSecOps, and one of the most effective ways to reduce relearning waste.
+Conversations about work are more focused and effective, as are review and approval procedures.
 [Dominica DeGrandis’ Making Work Visible](https://www.amazon.co.uk/dp/B076BYZ6VN/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1) is a great source of guidance for this.

 #### 4. Handoffs
-   * **DevSecOps solution**: Small, multiskilled, product-centric teams are central to DevSecOps ways of working.
-This eradicates the siloed structure that necessitates multiple handoffs, and fosters better communication and collaboration between the people responsible for different parts of the process.
+   * **DevOps solution**: Small, multiskilled, product-centric teams are central to DevSecOps ways of working.
+This eradicates siloed structures that necessitate multiple handoffs, and fosters better communication and collaboration between the people responsible for different parts of the process.

 #### 5. Delays
-   * **DevSecOps solution**: Many organizations have a complex web of interdependencies between different teams and departments.
-People are reliant on actions or input from others to complete an item of work, so it’s hard to predict – or control – how long any given task will take to complete.
-Mapping where those dependencies lie, then taking steps to streamline and simplify processes deliver significant improvements here.
+   * **DevOps solution**: Organizations often have complex webs of interdependencies between various teams and departments, making it difficult to predict (or control) how long any given task will take to complete.
+Mapping those dependencies and taking steps to streamline and simplify processes wherever possible delivers significant improvements to the overall timeline.

 #### 6. Task Switching
-   * **DevSecOps solution**: Delays and unplanned work are two of the worst culprits for generating this type of waste.
-Taking a more sophisticated approach to operations helps here, via developer self-service, automation, reusable templates, and InnerSource models.
-Check out [this blog](https://www.devopsgroup.com/blog/modern-operations-five-foundational-pillars/) on the topic.
+   * **DevOps solution**: Delays and unplanned work are two of the worst culprits for generating this type of waste.
+Taking a more sophisticated approach to operations helps here, via developer self-service, automation, reusable templates, and [InnerSource models](https://www.devopsgroup.com/blog/modern-operations-five-foundational-pillars/).

 #### 7. Defects
-   * **DevSecOps solution**: With DevSecOps ways of working, a known defect is never passed downstream.
+   * **DevOps solution**: With DevSecOps ways of working, a known defect is never passed downstream.
 This is central to the systems-thinking ethos advocated by DevSecOps pioneers such as Gene Kim.
-All problems are tackled as they arise, not hidden or passed to others, resulting in lengthy handoffs, delays, and unplanned work.
+All problems are tackled as they arise, not hidden or passed to others, which results in lengthy handoffs, delays, and unplanned work.

 ### !callout-info
 ## How This Applies to Procurement